AaronHughes424/ShareYourRecipe/README.md

 Bug | Fix
 --------|--------

 * Issue with heroku deployment|When posting the MongoDB URI from the env.py file there was a line break which wouldn't allow heroku to launch app.
+This was removed and resolved issue.

 # <a name="tech"></a> Technologies Used
 * Materialize - https://materializecss.com/